mariadb-developers/read-write-split-java-app/README.md

 java -jar target/webapp.jar
 ```

 Access the application in your browser at http://localhost:8080.
-Insert and update data and refresh the table to see how writes are performed on server ID 1, and reads on server ID 2 and 3.
+Insert and update data and refresh the table to see how writes are performed on server ID 1 (primary node), and reads on other servers.
 Try enabling **automatic failover** and **auto rejoin**  (in the **mdb_monitor** configuration) and stop the primary node.
 MaxScale should promote a replica to master and the web application should remain fully functional.
 If you start the stopped container, it should rejoin the cluster as a replica.

 To stop the primary node run: